Takumi Minamino

 Takumi Minamino (南野 拓実, Minamino Takumi) is a Japanese professional footballer who plays as an attacking midfielder or winger for club Monaco and the Japan national team.

-Minamino began his club career at J.League Division 1 club Cerezo Osaka in 2012 and in his first season he was named J.League Rookie of the Year.
-In 2014 he moved to Austrian club Red Bull Salzburg with whom he spent four successful seasons.
-Following impressive displays for the club he joined Liverpool on 1 January 2020, winning the 2019–20 Premier League in his first season.
+Minamino began his club career at J.League Division 1 club Cerezo Osaka in 2012, and in his first season he was named the J.League Best Young Player.
+In 2014, he moved to Austrian club Red Bull Salzburg with whom he spent four seasons.
+Following impressive displays for the club, he joined Liverpool on 1 January 2020, winning the 2019–20 Premier League in his first season.

-Making his senior international debut for Japan in 2015, Minamino starred in the team that reached the final of the 2019 AFC Asian Cup, also playing at the 2022 FIFA World Cup, and 2023 AFC Asian Cup.
+Making his senior international debut for Japan in 2015, Minamino featured in the team that reached the final of the 2019 AFC Asian Cup, also playing at the 2022 FIFA World Cup, and 2023 AFC Asian Cup.

 Early life

 Minamino was born in Izumisano, Osaka Prefecture.
 While at elementary school, he played for the local club Sessel Kumatori.
-Growing up, he was inspired by the finishing and dribbling of Brazilian striker Ronaldo, who was the top scorer at the 2002 FIFA World Cup which Japan co-hosted when Minamino was seven.
-He would watch videos of Ronaldo's feints, and would go outside to practice.
-He was also inspired by his older brother Kenta, and their father would put cones down in a car park for them to dribble in and out of at speed.
-He attended Osaka-Kokoku High School, where he became classmate with Kyōgo Furuhashi.
-Minamino described himself as an "active child" growing up.
+Growing up, he was inspired by the finishing and dribbling of Brazilian striker Ronaldo, who was the top scorer at the 2002 FIFA World Cup which Japan co-hosted.
+He would watch videos of Ronaldo's feints, and go outside to practice.
+He was also inspired by his older brother Kenta.
+Their father would put cones down in a car park for them to dribble in and out of at speed.
+He attended Osaka-Kokoku High School, where he became classmates with Kyōgo Furuhashi.
+Minamino has described himself as an "active child" growing up.